tomginsberg/drone-tree-id/README.md

 ## Environments

 ### AWS
-If using AWS, we recommend a EC2 g4dn.xlarge instance.
+If using AWS, we recommend an EC2 g4dn.xlarge instance.

 Remember to load the pytorch build:
 ```